 The start time of the gap is the lowest time value within the acquisition interval, for which the maximum absolute value falls below a predefined threshold, e.g. -34 dBov.
 The end time of the gap is the highest time value within the acquisition interval, for which the maximum absolute value falls below this predefined threshold.
 The interruption time is the difference between the end time of the gap and the start time of the gap.]

-[Editor's note: This Annex needs to be refined.]